Jean Perkins Foundation - Funder Overview

 - Does not accept unsolicited requests for funds

-- Only makes contributions to preselected charitable organizations
+- Only makes contributions to preselected charitable organisations

 - Does not operate a public application process